St. Petersburg International Economic Forum: 2009

 The 2009 St. Petersburg International Economic Forum was dedicated to pressing issues of the current stage of world development.
 As the crisis had shown, in recent years the economies of the countries of the world had not become less (as was believed a year beforehand) but more dependent on each other; however, the crisis revealed itself in different ways in various regions of the world.
 On the other hand, it had now become obvious that national and international institutions formed in the post-war period were inadequate for the level of development of the global economy and the financial system, and could not allow the necessary level of trust in the economic system to be maintained.

 The ongoing global economic crisis had confirmed the need to abandon standard approaches and required collective, nontrivial solutions to be adopted.
 Forum participants discussed new approaches to understanding the future of international financial institutions, the prospects for development of the banking sector, the efficiency of measures taken by governments and other equally important issues.
 Special attention was paid to Russia's role in solving these problems.
-The Forum was attended by representatives of the world political and business elite, and leading economists and experts.
+The forum was attended by representatives of the world political and business elite, and leading economists and experts.

 What were the peculiarities of the situation in the economies and banking systems in various regions of the world?
 What measures should have been taken at national and supranational levels to alter the situation?
 What was the role of the banking sector and state policy in this sector?
 Was it enough to reform only the financial system, or were wider structural changes needed?
 These and many other questions were specifically discussed by Forum participants.
 The centuries-long history of the world had demonstrated many examples of struggle with economic crises and the methods of overcoming them.

-2,514 people attended the official Forum program, including: • 5 Heads of States and Governments (Presidents of Armenia, Azerbaijan, Finland, and the Philippines, and the Prime Minister of Bosnia and Herzegovina); • 35 Vice Prime Ministers and Ministers of foreign countries; • 56 Ambassadors; and • 54 representatives of international organizations.
+2,514 people attended the official Forum program, including: • 5 heads of states and governments (presidents of Armenia, Azerbaijan, Finland, and the Philippines, and the prime minister of Bosnia and Herzegovina); • 35 vice orime ministers and ministers of foreign countries; • 56 Ambassadors; and • 54 representatives of international organizations.
 Altogether there were 271 members of official delegations from 73 countries. • 693 representatives of foreign business from 83 countries, including sponsor and partner representatives; and • 802 representatives of Russian business, including sponsor and partner representatives.
 The work of the St. Petersburg International Economic Forum was covered by 1,200 media representatives from 28 countries (Austria, Azerbaijan, Belarus, the United Kingdom, Germany, Georgia, Egypt, Indonesia, Spain, Italy, Canada, Qatar, Kyrgyzstan, China, Lithuania, Macedonia, Russia, Rumania, the United States, Serbia, Turkey, Ukraine, the Philippines, Finland, France, Switzerland, Sweden, and Japan).